trognlien/UEDGE/README.md

 the link to the executable.
 The second method is to download the UEDGE source files, and then build a Python version or a Basis version.

+# How to get involved and contribute
+Sent email to one of the developers listed below expressing your interest in modifying or developing packages for UEDGE.
+Either new or improved physics models or numerical algorithms are most welcome.

 # Authors contributing to V7 release
 T.D.
 Rognlien, I. Joseph, W.H.
 Meyer, M.E.
 Rensink, and M.V.
 Umansky, LLNL
 (trognlien@llnl.gov, joseph5@llnl.gov, meyer8@llnl.gov, rensink1@llnl.gov, umansky1@llnl.gov)